 The expanded and contracted gene families were identified using CAFE5 module incorporated in Orthovenn3 using the longest protein isoform of each species (Sun et al. 2023).
-In CAFE5, the number of genes for each gene family for each species, identified using the above step was first tabulated and filtered to remove the gene families with $\geq$ 100 gene copies.
+In CAFE5, the number of genes for each gene family for each species, identified using the above step was first tabulated and filtered to remove the gene families with ≥ 100 gene copies.
 The species tree was generated using single copy genes.
-The phylogenetic tree was performed by maximum likelihood method using FastTree2 program with JTT + CAT as the evolutionary model.
-The birth-death ( $\lambda$ ) parameter for the tree and the gene family counts obtained from the previous steps, was estimated within CAFÉ.
-The $\lambda$ parameter is an indication of the probability of the gene gain and lost.
+The phylogenetic tree was performed by maximum likelihood method using FastTree2 program with JTT+CAT as the evolutionary model.
+The birth-death (λ) parameter for the tree and the gene family counts obtained from the previous steps, was estimated within CAFÉ.
+The λ parameter is an indication of the probability of the gene gain and lost.
 The divergence time between species was obtained from Time tree database.
+A family-wide p value (< 0.05) of all the gene families was used to identify those that had a significantly greater rate of evolution.
 The expanded and contracted gene families were functionally evaluated using combine graph module and KEGG pathway analysis (Kanehisa and Goto 2000) in OmicsBox 3.0.30.